Program Contact: Randy Williams, Lincoln-Adams 4-H Program Coordinator

 (509) 659-3209 • firstname.lastname@example.org

 Check out these opportunities to make new friends, build leadership skills, have fun, and add experiences to help polish your future scholarship and job applications!

 4-H Youth have numerous opportunities at the county, district, state, and national level.
 There is a County Ambassador Program and Teen Summit for 4-H members in grades 7, 8, 9, or 10.
-For teens in grades 9 – 12 there is the State Ambassador Program , positions on the State Fair and State Advisory Boards , and Know Your Government.; and a teen track at the WA State 4-H Forum and Teen Rally.
+For teens in grades 9 – 12 there is the State Ambassador Program , positions on the State Fair Board and State Advisory Board , and Know Your Government.; and a teen track at the WA State 4-H Forum and Teen Rally.